 Part of the counseling can be acknowledging thought patterns and behaviors that do not help.
 After that, there can be unlearning bad habits and relearning new and better ways of thinking and behaving.
 Self-care tips can also be taught as they are challenged to view the world differently.

 Therapy can take various forms, including interpersonal therapy, cognitive behavior therapy (CBT), and person-centered or psychodynamic therapies.
-These can make a tremendous difference in how one approaches life, emotions, and relationship.
+These can make a tremendous difference in how one approaches life, emotions, and relationships.